markaplet/byop/README.md

 In your world type the following command into chat. `/reload` to make sure BYOP is recognized by Minecraft.

 To install BYOP type `/function byop:start`  into chat.
 The start function will initialize all the scoreboards needed to track players and start running the main game loop.

 ### Function Commands

 `/function byop:reset` removes all course markers allowing you to start fresh.

-`/function byop:remove` Removes the BYOP parkour system completly from your world and sets gamerules back to the defaults.
+`/function byop:remove` Removes the BYOP parkour system completely from your world and sets gamerules back to the defaults.

 `/function byop:help` Displays the in game help